ARM-Development/comble-mip/_sources/README.md

 Two files are provided in the DEPHY format, suitable for application to both LES and SCM models: (1) initial and boundary conditions, and (2) surface skin temperature time series.

+## Example Conversion to LES and SCM Inputs

+Link to example scripts here...

 ## Authors

 Tim Juliano, Florian Tornow, Ann Fridlind, Max Grover, Dr. Scott Collis, Dr. Monica Ihli